pseudomuto/protoc-gen-doc/pkg/README.md

 =============

-This directory contains files used for creating Linux distribution packages on the Open Build Services.
+This directory contains files used for creating Linux distribution packages on the Open Build Service.

  * `debian.*` and `protoc-gen.doc.dsc` are for Ubuntu.
  * `protoc-gen-doc.spec` is for openSUSE / Fedora.